 Exploring these two places during their peak season meant that we spent a lot of time finding parking spots.
 Make sure to allow yourself extra time if you plan on visiting in the summer, because this parking is a real time suck and a headache.
 While you’re in Bar Harbor, you can explore the adorable shops and eat fresh, buttery lobster rolls at the various restaurants while staring out at the sea.
 It’s a very lively town in the summer.

 While you won’t be able to cover all of Acadia National park in two days, there is still plenty that you can do.
 Some of the highlights of our trip included hiking the South Bubble Trail, exploring Jordan Pond, and watching the sunset from Cadillac Mountain.
-I definitely want to go back in the fall someday so that I can see the leaves change colors over the mountaintops.
+You can read more about the best hikes in Acadia here!

 I took this trip four years ago and I still have visceral memories of the food we ate and the hikes we took.
 I hope you decide to go and that you enjoy it as much as I did!